rootGuillaume/ProjectSetup/README.md

 # GitHub Project Setup

 Creating a GitHub project, .gitignore or README.md file and pushing the first commit is always following the same procedure.
-In this case why should we keep going ?
-Let's automate this stuff ! :bulb:
+In this case why should we keep going ? :bulb:

 :pushpin: **The project is meant to be use for Linux distributions such as Ubuntu.**